-How to Run a Successful Lunch and Learn Event for Continuing Education Units
+How to Run an Effective Lunch and Learn for Continuing Education Credit

 Lunch and Learn events for Continuing Education Units (CEUs) are a great way to offer engineering training in an informal setting.
 Through these lunchtime training programs engineers can enhance their professional skills base, build their professional development hours (PDH), learn about cutting edge innovations in their field, improve the quality of their work, and fulfill the CEU requirements necessary to renew their professional engineering licenses.
 The events can also boost morale, provide networking opportunities, improve team work and facilitate efficient time management.
 However, the way in which these events are planned, executed and followed up is crucial.
 If done correctly, a Lunch and Learn event can maximize attendance and facilitate skills transfer.
 This article discusses the key elements required to run a successful Lunch and Learn.